v-finance/camelot/doc/sphinx/source/doc/models.rst

 documentation on all these features.
 An important part of Camelot is providing an easy way to create views for objects mapped through SQLAlchemy.

-SQLAlchemy comes with the *Declarative* extension to make it easy to define an ORM mapping using the Active Record Pattern.
+SQLAlchemy comes with the `Declarative <http://docs.sqlalchemy.org/en/rel_0_7/orm/extensions/declarative.html>`_ extension to make it easy to define an ORM mapping using the Active Record Pattern.
 This is used through the documentation and in the example code.
-An alternative to *Declarative* is `Elixir <http://elixir.ematia.de/trac/wiki/TutorialDivingIn>`_, which was used in previous *Camelot* versions, and is still supported.

 To use *Declarative*, threre are some base classes that should be imported: